Alejogb1/job-board/blog-data/iff-in-informatica-transformation-usage.md

 id: "iff-in-informatica-transformation-usage"
 ---

-Okay so "iff in informatica transformation usage" right Been there wrestled with that beast a few times let me tell ya
+ so "iff in informatica transformation usage" right Been there wrestled with that beast a few times let me tell ya

 First off "iff" as in "if and only if" yeah that's kinda tricky in Informatica transformations Its not a direct keyword you'll find lying around more like a concept you gotta build yourself I mean it's not like you can just type `IFF(condition, value_if_true, value_if_false)` like some SQL thing No no Informatica loves to be different which as you might know is one of the reasons some of us have such a love-hate relationship with it